 Take the opportunity to study nursing in Nottingham, England!
 Attend classes while working in clinical settings overseas.
 You’ll also get to go on excursions to nearby communities, local landmarks, and even a weekend trip to London.
+Read an article about the experience.

 What You’ll Learn